Before operating an education and care service, a person must obtain provider approval.

 Information for approved providers

-For information about the Child Care Subsidy and providing child care, see the Department of Education and Training's Childcare provider handbook or the section of its website on applying for Child Care Subsidy approval.
+For information about the Child Care Subsidy and providing child care, see the Department of Education, Skills and Employment's Child care provider handbook or the section of its website on 'Applying for Child Care Subsidy approval'.

 Register of approved providers